Metaswitch/clearwater-readthedocs/docs/Backups.md

 1. Copying the backup files to the correct location.
 2. Running the restore backup script.
-3. Synchronizing Ellis, Homestead, Homer and Memento's views of the system state.
+3. Synchronizing Ellis' and Vellum's views of the system state.

 **This process will impact service and overwrite data in your database.**

 ### Copying Backup Files

-The first step in restoring from a backup is getting the backup files/directories into the correct locations on the Ellis, Homer, Homestead or Memento node.
+The first step in restoring from a backup is getting the backup files/directories into the correct locations on the Ellis or Vellum node.

 If you are restoring from a backup that was taken on the node on which you are restoring (and haven't moved it), you can just move onto the next step.

 If not, create a directory on your system that you want to put your backups into (we'll use `~/backup` in this example).
 Then copy the backups there.
-For example, from a remote location that contains your backup directory `<snapshot>` execute `scp -r <snapshot> ubuntu@<homestead node>:backup/<snapshot>`.
+For example, from a remote location that contains your backup directory `<snapshot>` execute `scp -r <snapshot> ubuntu@<vellum node>:backup/<snapshot>`.

 On Ellis, run the following commands.